 Look at all those pockets!
-You can carry a whole day's supplies in the pockets of the Canada Goose Expedition Parka.
+You can carry a whole day's supplies in the pockets of this parka.

 There are LOT of pockets on this jacket!
-Top load, side zipper, you name it, the Expedition Parka has a pocket for it.
+Top load, side zipper, you name it.

 The huge and protective hood of the Canada Goose Expedition parka does the job, but some will object to the use of real coyote fur.